 - Kosher salt

-- Stir together the lemon juice, rice vinegar, soy sauce, sugar, chile, garlic and 1 tablespoon water in a small bowl.
-Set aside.
+- Stir together the lemon juice, rice vinegar, soy sauce, sugar, garlic and water in a small bowl.
+(Use the chile if you want the sauce to have some kick) Set aside.

 - Slice one cocktail frank almost all the way in half lengthwise, leaving the top quarter of the frank intact.
 Rotate 90 degrees and slice again so you have 4 strips attached to the unsliced top of the frank.
 Using a sharp paring knife, cut each of the 4 strips in half so you have 8 "tentacles."